apache/apisix/docs/en/latest/plugins/skywalking.md

 }
 ```

-Configuring the skywalking agent, when starting the service.
+Configuring the SkyWalking agent, when starting the service.
-update the file of agent/config/agent.config
+update the file of `agent/config/agent.config`

 ```shell
 agent.service_name=yourservername